 Tibet was a tough trip.
 With only 60% to 70% available oxygen at these high altitudes, especially the nights were more like a nightmare.
 Four hours sleep and the rest of the night struggling to find oxygen.
 The Tibetan high altitude pills didn’t help too much.
 The highest point reached was at 5, 248 m.

-You cannot introduce in Tibet any book about the actual Dalai Lama, no photos or Tibetan flags.
-You have to join a tour in order to visit Tibet.
+You cannot bring in Tibet any book about Dalai Lama, no photos or Tibetan flags.
+You have to join a tour in order to visit Tibet (for me was Gap Adventures) .
 The Chinese army is very strict and have a strong presence.
 The old times when the monks and the people were happy are long gone.
 Becoming a monk in Tibet is discouraged.